neophob/wpc-emu/README.md

 ## Serve ROM's from localhost
 You can run a local fileserver to serve the needed WPC ROM files.
 - create the `./dist/rom` directory and copy your ROM files (program and audio) inside this directory
-- You need to create and install a local certificate (needed to support https), read the file `assets/localhost-cert/README.md` or run `openssl req -x509 -newkey rsa:4096 -keyout server.key -out server.crt -days 3650 -nodes` inside the `assets/localhost-cert` dir.
+- You need to create and install a local certificate (needed to support https), read the file `assets/localhost-cert/README.md`
-- To install dependencies run `npm install` in root and `client` directory
+- To install dependencies run `npm install` in root and `./client` directory
-- Run `npm run start:fileserv` to start local file serve
+- Run `npm run start:fileserv` to start local file serve (in a separate window)

 ## Run Watch
 Use the watch functions to automatically compile changes in the client and server directories.
-- Run `npm run watch` in the root directory and the `client` directory
+- Run `npm run watch` in the root directory and the `./client` directory
-- Run `open dist/index.html` to run WPC-EMU
+- Open `https://127.0.0.1:8080/index.html` to run WPC-EMU

 ## Tests
 - Run `npm run test` to run library unit tests